szikszail/nested-json/README.md

 ### Parsing JSON string

-Nested JSON string can be parsed to nested json data with the `loads` function or the `parse` function
+Nested JSON string can be parsed to nested JSON data with the `loads` function or the `parse` function

 ```python
 assert njson.loads(json_string) == data